Duterte forms anti-corruption commission

-PRESIDENT Rodrigo Duterte has signed Executive Order 43 creating the Presidential Anti-Corruption Commission.
+President Rodrigo Duterte has created a commission that will investigate the alleged corruption activities in government.

-The EO, signed by Duterte on October 4, stated that the commission was mandated “to directly assist the President in investigating and/or hearing administrative cases primarily involving graft and corruption against all presidential appointees.”
+Duterte signed on October 4 Executive Order (EO) 43 creating the Presidential Anti-Corruption Commission, which is mandated to directly assist the President in investigating and/or hearing administrative cases primarily involving graft and corruption against presidential appointees.

 “There is a need to create a separate commission under the Office of the President solely dedicated to providing assistance to the President in the investigation and hearing of administrative cases and complaints, and in the conduct of lifestyle checks and/or fact-finding inquiries concerning presidential appointees and other public officers allegedly involved in graft and corrupt practices, or have committed other high crimes and/or violations of the Code of Conduct and Ethical Standards for Public Officials and Employees,” Duterte said in his order.